-The Statement of Accounts has been published later than in previous years owing to the coronavirus pandemic.
-Normally, the audited accounts are published at the end of July.
+The draft Statement of Accounts has been published later than in previous years owing to the coronavirus pandemic.
+Normally, the draft accounts are published at the end of May with the audited accounts published by the end of July.
 However, as a result of the COVID-19 pandemic the Government issued regulations in relation to local authority accounts for the financial year ending 31st March 2020 which have the effect of: